-Mandatory T-WIWI-111388 Applied Econometrics 4,5 LP Schienle Election block: Supp elementary Courses (between 4,5 and 5 credits) T-WIWI-103064 Financial Econometrics 4,5 LP Schienle T-WIWI-111247 Mathematics for High Dimensional Statistics 4,5 LP Grothe T-WIWI-103124 Multivariate Statistical Methods 4,5 LP Grothe T-WIWI-103126 Non- and Semiparametrics 4,5 LP Schienle T-WIWI-103127 Panel Data 4,5 LP Heller T-WIWI-110868 Predictive Modeling 4,5 LP Krüger T-WIWI-111387 Probabilistic Time Series Forecasting Challenge 4,5 LP Krüger T-WIWI-103065 Statistical Modeling of Generalized Regression Models 4,5 LP Heller T-WIWI-110939 Financial Econometrics II 4,5 LP Schienle
+T-WIWI-103064 Financial Econometrics 4,5 CR Schienle T-WIWI-110939 Financial Econometrics II 4,5 CR Schienle T-WIWI-111247 Mathematics for High Dimensional Statistics 4,5 CR Grothe T-WIWI-103124 Multivariate Statistical Methods 4,5 CR Grothe T-WIWI-103126 Non- and Semiparametrics 4,5 CR Schienle T-WIWI-103127 Panel Data 4,5 CR Heller T-WIWI-110868 Predictive Modeling 4,5 CR Krüger T-WIWI-111387 Probabilistic Time Series Forecasting Challenge 4,5 CR Krüger T-WIWI-103065 Statistical Modeling of Generalized Regression Models 4,5 CR Heller

-The assessment is carried out as partial examinations on the compulsory course and further courses of the module amounting to a total of 9 credits.
-The assessment procedures are described for each course of the module seperately.

-The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.
+The module examination takes the form of partial examinations on the core course and other courses of the module totaling at least 9 ECTS.
+The course assessment is described for each course of this module.
+The overall grade of the module is formed from the ECTS weighted grades of the partial examinations and truncated after the first decimal place.

-- · knows advanced econometric and statistical methods for various types of data and research questions - is able to apply these methods, to implement them via statistical software and to interpret the results competently.
+- · knows advanced econometric and statistical methods for various types of data and research questions - is able to apply these methods, to implement them via statistical software and to interpret the results competently